min2ha/ukwa-site/content/target/71540/index.en.md

   "subject": "Brexit"
 }

-# Judiciary of Scotland: Andy Wightman MSP and others v Secretary of State for Exiting the EU

 The Court of Session ruled that a question about whether the United Kingdom’s decision to leave the European Union could be revoked should be answered by the Court of Justice of the European Union.